Pinot Grigio Grape Variety

 By the 1970s, the post-World War II economic boom had created a national wine market.
 Meanwhile, much-needed investment poured into the wineries of Italy, modernizing its cellars with stainless steel tanks, temperature-controlled fermentations, and the adoption of French barrique.
 Suddenly, Italian white wines were no longer rustic and oxidized caricatures, lacking verve and freshness.
 Instead, they were pungent and fruity white wines that could compete on the global market.
 Therefore, it is highly appropriate that Romagna Albana was the first white wine in Italy to be elevated to DOCG status when the country was transforming its viticultural image and planting more international varieties.

 Romagna Albana is one of Italy’s most diverse appellation frameworks.
-It allows winegrowers to produce aromatic dry whites, semi-sweet styles, passito dessert wines, and sparkling – all broadly under the same appellation banner.
+It allows winegrowers to produce aromatic dry whites, semi-sweet styles, passito dessert wines, and sparkling wines—all broadly under the same appellation banner.
 The one exception is sparkling Albana, marketed as a DOC wine.
-Nonetheless, the flexibility of the region is to be admired.
+Nonetheless, the region’s flexibility is to be admired.

 Though it lacks the fame of Tuscany and Piedmont, northeastern Italy is increasingly one of Europe’s most exciting wine regions.
 Whether you’re imbibing the delectable orange wines of Romagna Albana or the time-honored passito styles, there is a vinous pleasure to discover in this corner of Italy.
 Hot on their heels, the sparkling cuvées of the DOC appellation are getting better with every vintage.